 “Six foot debonair gentleman; bespectacled; computer engineer; bachelor’s degree from this IIT; master’s degree from that IIT, returned to India after post-graduate fellowship in USA; owns his own computing firm; also owns a motorcycle!”

-I fell in love instantly…with the motorcycle!
+I fell in love instantly…with the motorcycle of course!

 I was forced into wearing a pink Mysore silk sari with loads of jasmine flowers on my long braided hair.
 Professionally dressed to woo you, we marched into your apartment with confidence.
 There you were — shy, and very tall, with thick glasses!
 We had barely exchanged a few words, but our silent dialogue was fruitful because we ended up getting married.